Make a splash at your pool party by serving these colorful Cheesecake Beach Balls.

+Make a splash at your pool party by serving these colorful Cheesecake Beach Balls.
 Each individual dessert is decorated using colored cheesecake filling to look like a festive beach toy.

 These little cheesecake beach balls were so popular at our beach-themed graduation party.

-Cheesecake definitely at the top of the dessert favorites list for my family so it was no surprise to see their popularity at the party.
+Cheesecake is definitely at the top of the dessert favorites list for my family so it was no surprise to see their popularity at the party.

 Can you imagine having all these amazing treats to choose from at a party?
+People went nuts over the Under the Sea Gumdrops, Caramel Rice Krispie Treat Starfish, and Chocolate Sea Shells.

-If you plan to make these small cheesecakes, you are going to need to get 3 silicone molds that each have six 3 inch round cavities that are about a ¾ inch deep.
+If you plan to make these small cheesecakes, you are going to need to get 3 silicone molds that each have six 3-inch round cavities that are about a ¾ inch deep.

 If you are like me and need a little bit of help getting the panels on your beach ball-shaped perfectly then you might also want to invest in a 3-D printed beach ball cookie cutter.

-One piece of the beach ball cookie cutter is simply a circle cutter, the other has the outline for the beach ball.
+One piece of the beach ball cookie cutter is simply a circle cutter, the other has the outline of the beach ball.
 You can use the insert as a guide while piping the beach ball design onto the cheesecake.

 To make the cheesecakes, start by making graham cracker crusts in the bottom of each round cavity (sorry, I didn't take a picture of that step,) then spoon in some plain filling, and decorate.